From the Quiz Stage to Engineering Dreams: Samantha Ghartey Reflects on Her NSMQ Journey

 - 2 min read

-During her interview on the NSMQ Live Chat, Samantha shared some of her fondest memories with the audience.
-She recalled how staying up late to study and having sleepovers in the lounge made her feel special.
+During her interview on the NSMQ Live Chat, Samantha shared some of her fondest memories as a member of the NSMQ team.
+She recalled how staying up late to study and having sleepovers in their lounge made her feel special.

 "I felt like a little celebrity on campus.
 I got some special favours and encouragement from my peers," she stated.

-"We wanted ADISCO It was because of Mbebo Nonna.
+"We wanted ADISCO to win the contest, and this was because of Mbebo Nonna.
 He had a special effect on me and my team," she said.

-Samantha described Opoku Ware as their toughest competition.
+Reflecting on Holy Child’s journey, Samantha described Opoku Ware School as their toughest opponent.

 "They knocked us out in the quarter-finals.
 Their speed during the Speed Race round gave them the edge," she explained.